vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Package Manager/Package Errors.md

 2. The package isn't compatible with another package.
 3. The package is corrupted.

-The solution to all 3 problems is to upgrade or downgrade the package until a version has compatibility with your project.
+The general solution to all 3 problems is to upgrade or downgrade the package until a version has compatibility with your project.

 #### Upgrading or downgrading
 :::info{.small}